FeiyuWang/EC-601-Group-11-VQA-Project/Sprint 2/README.md

 # Model

-The model uded in VQA is MMF, MoViE+MCAN model.
+The model uded in VQA is MMF, MoViE+MCAN model，formerly known as Pythia.
 The MMF uses the same based technologies - Bottom up and top down to analysis imagines and respones with answers by the question raised.[3]

 To set the environment, follow the following steps from [4].
 * download data